The ten lepers

 (Lv 13,45-46).

 They were required to report their presence to others, because anyone who met them would avoid them.
-That of the leper was a doubly painful life, both from the physical point of view, with suffering, mutilation, poverty, hardship, and from the moral and spiritual one, because they were considered impure, unable to enter the temple and deprived even of comfort. human, of the compassion of their families, estranged from everything and everyone.
+That of the leper was a doubly painful life, both from the physical point of view, with suffering, mutilation, poverty, hardship, and from the moral and spiritual one.
+They were considered impure, unable to enter the temple, and deprived even of comfort.
+Human, of the compassion of their families, estranged from everything and everyone.
 For all this, leprosy was the worst of diseases and in substance it was equivalent, for a Jew, to death.

 For lepers, the search for healing meant finding purity in order to be reintegrated into the community.
 Now in this cry, they express a deep faith in Jesus that could heal them and restore purity to them.
 Obtaining purity meant feeling welcomed by God again and being able to go to Him to receive the blessing promised to Abraham.